teociaps/FeatureManagement.Database/README.md

 - **Feature**: represents a feature with its associated settings.
 Each feature has a unique name, a requirement type, and a collection of settings that define how the feature is enabled or disabled.

 - **FeatureSettings**: contains the settings for a feature and these define the conditions under which a feature is enabled.
-The parameters are stored in JSON format and based on Feature Management [built-in feature filter][Feature Management built-in filters] or [contextual feature filter][Feature Management contextual filters] configuration, and can include [custom feature filters][Feature Management custom filters].
+The parameters are stored in JSON format and based on Feature Management [built-in feature filter][Feature Management built-in filters] or [contextual feature filter][Feature Management contextual filters] configuration, and can include [custom feature filter][Feature Management custom filters] configuration.

 #### Example